auth0/Auth0.Android/README.md

 ```

-> In versions 1.8.0 and before you had to define the **intent-filter** in your own activity to capture the result in the `onNewIntent` method and call `WebAuthProvider.resume()` with the received intent.
-This call is no longer required for versions greater than 1.8.0 as it's done for you by the library.
+> In versions 1.8.0 and before you had to define the **intent-filter** inside your activity to capture the result in the `onNewIntent` method and call `WebAuthProvider.resume()` with the received intent.
+This call is no longer required for versions greater than 1.8.0 as it's now done for you by the library.

 ##### A note about App Deep Linking: